The Pulse of K-Entertainment

 #K-Drama#JTBC#Reborn Rookie#Lee Jun Young#Son Hyun-joo#May 2026 K-Drama

 JTBC's Reborn Rookie (신입사원 강회장) could be the sleeper K-drama of May 2026 because it premieres on May 30 at 10:40 p.m.
-KST with a premise that is instantly legible and properly messy: a chaebol chairman survives an accident by soul-swapping into a young soccer player, then has to sneak back into his own company as a rookie employee.
-According to iMBC's script-reading report and JTBC's current promotional run, the show pairs Lee Jun Young with Son Hyun-joo at the center of a body-swap power play that also doubles as a family succession war.
+KST with a premise that is instantly legible and properly messy: a family-controlled conglomerate chairman survives an accident by soul-swapping into a young soccer player, then has to sneak back into his own company as a rookie employee.
+According to iMBC's script-reading report and JTBC's current promotional run, the show pairs Lee Jun-young with Son Hyun-joo at the center of a body-swap power play that also doubles as a family succession war.
 That is the kind of one-line hook K-drama fans immediately understand, and it is exactly why this one feels more dangerous than a routine late-spring launch.
 We are not looking at a generic office fantasy.
 We are looking at a corporate revenge setup with a built-in identity crisis.

 Why the premise feels stronger than the average JTBC teaser drop

-Promotional still from Reborn Rookie showing Jeon Hye Jin and Jin Goo facing off in a tense conversation
+Promotional still from Reborn Rookie showing Jeon Hye-jin and Jin Goo facing off in a tense conversation

-Jeon Hye Jin and Jin Goo in a promotional still from Reborn Rookie.
+Jeon Hye-jin and Jin Goo in a promotional still from Reborn Rookie.
 Photo: SLL, Corpus Korea

 The succession war is the real reason to pay attention

-Lee Jun Young and Son Hyun Joo are the selling point, not just the cast list
+Lee Jun-young and Son Hyun-joo are the selling point, not just the cast list

 Fans Also Ask